-Specialist Music
+Subject: Specialist Music

-1 Semester
+Length of Course: 1 Semester

-See Further Information
+Pre-Requisites: See Further Information

-Year 9 Advanced Music
+Course Leads to: Year 9 Advanced Music

 This course is designed as a specialist course for those students who have been learning an instrument in Primary School and wish to develop their knowledge and maintain studying music throughout High School.
 Specialist Music allows the students to engage in learning opportunities including ensemble and solo performance, music theory, music technology and composition.